On Friday evening Lisa and Ali invited me over for a delicious middle-eastern dinner with old friends of Lisa’s family, Patrice and Eve.

 House barges in Conflans-Sainte-Honorine

-I had a nice lunch at a quay-side restaurant in Conflans, then walked a few miles over to Andrésy, where I was pleasantly surprised to find that this was the first weekend of a contemporary sculpture show installed along the riverbank and along a web of trails on an adjacent island.
+I had a nice lunch at a quay-side restaurant in Conflans, then walked a few miles over to Andrésy, where I was pleasantly surprised to find that this was the first weekend of an annual contemporary sculpture show installed along the riverbank and along a web of trails on an adjacent island.
 The photos from the outing are at this link, but here’s a glimpse of the old part of Andrésy:

 I learned something concerning train travel today.
-I had previously noted that our credit cards don’t work in French ticket machines, and my solution was to find a person to buy a ticket from.
+I had previously noted that our credit cards don’t work in French ticket machines (2019 update: This problem now seems to have been fixed), and my solution was to find a person to buy a ticket from.
 This has worked well in the past but this morning there was a line of at least twenty people waiting for the lone clerk at Gare Saint Lazare.
 Most were foreigners with limited French and lots of questions so the line was scarcely moving.
 I realized that the ticket was less than five euros and I had a five euro note.
 The machine didn’t take bills, and there were no change machines, but I was able to break the bill at a tabac in the station and pay with coins; I just made the next train.
 For the return trip I was careful to accumulate five euros in coins but what I didn’t figure on was the fact that I had walked a few miles to a different station and the fare back to Paris from there was 5,15 euros.
 There was no clerk at the station so I had to trek a few blocks to the nearest tabac where I could break another bill.
 So the ultimate lesson is to carry a bunch of coins when you go on little train trips, and budget extra time to buy your ticket when it’s too expensive to pay with coins.

 Mot du jour: “guele de bois.”
 Literally “mouth of wood” but actually “hangover.”
 Used in 20minutes.fr (a free paper similar to our Metro) to describe what the folks who had been predicting Judgment Day for May 21 had on May 22.